megabuz/react-infinite-area/README.md

     maxY={maxY}
   >
     <div ref={ref}>
-      <InfiniteArea.Root>Content</InfiniteArea.Root>
+      <InfiniteArea.Root>Some Absolute Positioned Content</InfiniteArea.Root>
     </div>
   </InfiniteArea.Provider>
 );
 ```

-On this step you should be able to use mouse wheel and pinch to scroll and zoom
+On this step you should be able to use mouse wheel to scroll and pinch to zoom

 ### Scrollbars